Policy & Procedures

 Please also be aware that the United States government has adopted export control regulations that occasionally impact academic activities overseas.
 You can review those policies through University Research Services.
 It is the responsibility of the OSU employee to maintain compliance with current export control regulations.

 We hope that you have an international travel experience that is both professionally rewarding and enjoyable.
-If the School of Global Studies and Partnerships can be of assistance, please do not hesitate to contact us at firstname.lastname@example.org or (405) 744-6606.
+If OSU Global can be of assistance, please do not hesitate to contact us at email@example.com or (405) 744-6606.

 - Do I need to provide my personal trip information before or after my business trip?

 If you are taking a personal trip before or after an OSU business trip abroad, it is required by the Department of State and OSU that information is provided about the place and dates you will be spending to ensure safety in case of emergency while there.